samirans89/eslint-plugin-custom-rules/README.md

 ## Usage

-Add `na` to the plugins section of your `.eslintrc` configuration file.
+Add `custom-rules` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {